-As an act of service and consideration for all, students are to observe the following regulations: Students are to:
+As an act of service and consideration for all, students are to observe the following regulations:

+Students are to:

 - 1. Wait their turn and stand properly while in line. - 2.
-Be polite to the people that serve them. - 3.
-Verify their number on the computer screen before being seated. - 4.
-Be seated at their assigned table, talk softly and politely. - 5.
-Use proper table manners and clean their place before leaving the table. - 6.
-If something is spilled on the table or dropped on the floor, the students will help clean it. - 7.
-Never throw any food or paper across the table. - 8.
-No food of any kind is to be taken out of the cafeteria.

-- 9. No one is permitted to leave the cafeteria until dismissed by a teacher. - 10.
+Be polite to all cafeteria staff. - 3.
+Be seated at their assigned table, talk softly and politely. - 4.
+Use proper table manners and clean their place before leaving the table. - 5.
+Never throw any food or paper across the table. - 6.
+No food of any kind is to be taken out of the cafeteria. - 7.
+No one is permitted to leave the cafeteria until dismissed by a teacher. - 8.
 No one is to share food in the cafeteria or on campus.
-This is a necessary precaution due to food allergies on campus.
+This is a necessary precaution due to food allergies on campus. - 9.
+Visitors in the cafeteria must be seated at the designated visitors tables and sit only with their student. - 10.
+No labeled food from outside restaurants/vendors will be allowed in the cafeteria. - 11.
+No candy or carbonated drinks are allowed in the cafeteria.